DingXiaoH/RepLKNet-pytorch/README.md

 The paper is released on arXiv: https://arxiv.org/abs/2203.06717.

-Update: working on my PhD thesis... will upload the models and update the training commands in two days.
+Update: will upload the models and update the training commands in two days.

 ## Other implementations